 1. Injury

-A dog that constantly licks its paws is sometimes in pain.
+A dog that constantly licks their paws is sometimes in pain.
 Whether it be from a rash, sliver, or insect bite, there are many different things that could irritate them.
-If the licking is limited to a single paw, the source is lightly located on that paw.
+If the licking is limited to a single paw, the source is likely located on that paw.

 Don’t ignore their pain even if you don’t see anything.
 Most times, people can find what they’re looking for and remove it, but other times the object is lodged too deep, and they must be taken to the vet to get it removed.